cmars/replican-sync/README.md

 replican-sync provides local file & directory synchronization with an implementation of the [rsync algorithm](http://rsync.samba.org/tech_report/).
 It is not compatible with the wire protocols and indexing used in the [rsync(1)](http://www.samba.org/ftp/rsync/rsync.html) utility.

+## Status ##

+At this point, I'm hammering self-consistency and simplicity into the library as I develop on it.
+The API is subject to change.

 ### Implemented ###

 * Linux, OSX, MinGW